Martina Arroyo: Musical career

 In 1964 Arroyo broke new ground outside the traditional opera house by making an appearance on national network television in the production of Feliz Borinquen for the CBS Repertoire Workshop under the musical direction of Alfredo Antonini.

-Arroyo began the 1965/66 season at the Met in October with a critically acclaimed performance of Elizabeth in Don Carlo.
-She immediately became a favorite singer at that house portraying mostly Verdi heroines and the Met became her principal home from that point up until 1978.
+Arroyo began the 1965/66 season at the Met in October with a critically acclaimed performance of Elisabetta in Don Carlo.
+She immediately became a favorite singer at that house portraying mostly Verdi heroines, and the Met became her principal home from that point up until 1978.
 Her other roles at the Met during these thirteen years included Aida, Amelia in Verdi's Un ballo in maschera, Cio-Cio-San in Giacomo Puccini's Madama Butterfly, Donna Anna in Mozart's Don Giovanni, Elvira in Verdi's Ernani, Lady Macbeth in Verdi's Macbeth, Leonora in Verdi's Il trovatore, Leonora in Verdi's La forza del destino, Liù in Puccini's Turandot, Maddalena in Umberto Giordano's Andrea Chénier, Santuzza in Pietro Mascagni's Cavalleria rusticana, and the title role in Amilcare Ponchielli's La Gioconda among others.
-She was also notably the first black person to portray the role of Elsa in Wagner's Lohengrin in 1968, not just at the Met, but in all of opera history.
+She was also notably the first Black person to portray the role of Elsa in Wagner's Lohengrin in 1968, not just at the Met, but in all of opera history.